tolitius/on-demand-scheduler/README.markdown

         taskScheduler.schedule( shipOrderTask, trigger );
     }

-_where a "taskScheduler" is a regular Spring's "<task:scheduler>" and "org.gitpod.scheduler.task.DurationTrigger" is a custom trigger.
+_where a "taskScheduler" is a regular Spring's "<task:scheduler>" and "org.gitpod.scheduler.trigger.DurationTrigger" is a custom trigger.
 You can simply grab it form sources._

 ## The gist of it